bfidatadigipres/bfi-iiif-logging/docs/adr/0001-choice-of-rdbms.md

 ## Decision Drivers

-* There is familiararity at BFI with maintaining and managing the chosen RDBMS implementation.
+* There is familiarity at BFI with maintaining and managing the chosen RDBMS implementation.
 * Ease of use, rapid development at Digirati.
 * Open source, readily available, and well supported.